nezchan0/Traffic_surveillance_Project_SAVJ/1_DummyData/Importing_Dummy_Data.md

-# 🚦 Traffic Surveillance Project Database Setup Guide
+# 🚦 Traffic Surveillance Project Dummy Data Setup Guide

 This guide explains how to set up the MySQL database for the Traffic Project.
 You can follow either the **Short Method (recommended)** or the